Tosox/SPT-DynamicItemWeights/README.md

 ## 📜 Description

-**Dynamic Item Weights** is a plugin for *Single Player Tarkov* that adjusts the weight of items based on their current usage.
+**Dynamic Item Weights** is a mod for *Single Player Tarkov* that adjusts the weight of items based on their current usage.

 ## ✨ Features